MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 The following picture contains the reusable language components that can be used as features.
-Dotted lines are implicit requirements, e.g., certain expressions depend on features.
+Dotted lines are implicit requirements, e.g., certain expressions depend on appropriate literals.
 <div style="width: 100%">
 <object type="image/svg+xml" data="../GrammarFeature.dot.svg" style="display:block; width: 100%;"></object>
 </div>